maxnatalia/currency-calculator-ts/README.md

 - Responsive Web Design🖥️📱
 - Fetches currency exchange rates from the **[Exchangerate API](https://exchangerate.host/#/)**
 - Allows users to select their local currency💶
-- About page providing information about the author and the history of the application
+- About page providing information about the author and the history of the application - using **React Router**
 - **Loading indicators** for a smooth user experience
 - **Error handling** for handling unexpected issues

 ## 📌About

-The Currency Calculator application was developed as a personal project to demonstrate the use of **React, TypeScript, React Query, and SCSS** in building a currency conversion application.
+The Currency Calculator application was developed as a personal project to demonstrate the use of **React, TypeScript, React Query, React Router and SCSS** in building a currency conversion application.

 The project's aim was to provide a simple and user-friendly interface for converting currencies using live exchange rates.